By Ben Swift

 I wonder however, do apologists focus too much energy on arguments that reside in the arena of logic and reason, rather than in the realm of human needs and grace?
 Do we unknowingly avoid addressing the issues that unavoidably matter to all of humanity?

-Perhaps one of the more thought provoking Australian writers, Nicole Conner, makes the following observation on her blog, ‘Reflections of a Mugwump.’
+Australian writer, Nicole Conner, makes the following observation on her blog, ‘Reflections of a Mugwump.’
 She reflects, “Looking back it also seems rather strange to me that for the many years I spent in church I only ever heard one whole sermon dedicated to death and preparation for dying.
 I know not all faith traditions avoid the subject, but in the Pentecostal/Charismatic scene a sound theology of suffering and death still remains fairly undeveloped.”

 How could those of us living with the challenge of giving a reason for our faith, avoid sharing the peace that surpasses all understanding, when it comes to topics such as death, topics of unavoidable struggle for all of humanity?